Jahfaith/python-helloworld/README.md

 # python-helloworld
-This repo consist of files that are required to create a Continuous Integration (CI) process for a simple python app using GitHub Action.
+This repo consist of files that are required to create a Continuous Integration (CI) process for a simple python app using GitHub Actions.